More About Greg.

 Herman, who comes from a family ranch north of Medicine Hat, performed to more than 30 people at the Jasper Cultural & Historical Centre on Thursday, February 16.

-Following his set, Herman explained Let it Rain in particular was based on a story by his father, inspired by William Coussins, who arrived in Medicine Hat in 1883, became one of the first merchants in the area, and was Mayor in 1907–1908.
-The song invokes the desperation of drought through the tone in the traditional style of a guitar in an open G tuning.
-Herman also used the “swing tune” and a waltz.
+"Following the Rail" reflected an interest in history, inspired by William Cousins, who arrived in Medicine Hat in 1883, became one of the first merchants in the area, and was Mayor in 1907–1908.
+Herman also played a “swing tune” and a waltz.

 He also covered Gordon Lightfoot’s Early Morning Rain, which he described as a song for anyone missing that “special someone on those early morning rainy days.”